lindsawi/HybSeq-SNP-Extraction/README.md

 This script will:
 1. Replace the FASTA headers
-2. Run WhatsHap to generate phased VCF
+2. Run WhatsHap to generate phased VCF using pipe characters
 3. Extract two fasta sequences for each gene, corresponding to two alleles

 Command line: ``` bash extract_phase_subgenomes.sh "$prefix" ``` <br/>
-Output: Phased sequences for alleles
+Output: One file containing two FASTA format subgenome sequences per inidividual per gene to be used in phylogenetic analysis